mashmllo/hack-the-box--book/README.md

 classoption: oneside
 code-block-font-size: \scriptsize
 ---
-# Hack The Box Cache Walktrough
+# Hack The Box Book Walktrough

 ### Information about the box